thinktecture/relayserver/docs/development-getting-started.md

 - [.NET SDK 6.0.100](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
   or newer features within .NET 6.0
 - [PowerShell Core 6](https://github.com/PowerShell/PowerShell/releases) or newer

-After you start the system for the first time, you need to execute the `seed-data.ps1` script, which will create the first initial configuration for the tenants, so that the connectors can connect with their default development credentials.
-After that you can run the environment or the multi-server environment.

 The _development_ environment also comes with a [Seq](https://datalust.co/seq) logging server in a local docker container (using the local, free single-user license).
 For production, the RelayServer components log to stdout and